 During the day, you can rent a bike and bike towards Playa Ancon for a nice day at the beach.
-It is time tor relax a little.
+It is time to relax a little.

 The last night of our trip we spent in Varadero, the main tourist place in Cuba when it comes to beaches.
-We didn’t want to spend here too much time, but were curious about the atmosphere, beauty of the see and we had to fly back from Varadero the next day anyways.
+We didn’t want to spend too much time here but were curious about the atmosphere, and the beautiful ocean.
+Next to that, we had to fly back from Varadero the next day anyways.

 Our casa though, was stunning as it was located ON the beach.
-It was recommended in the Lonely Planet and we were actually very lucky there still was a room available.
+It was recommended in the Lonely Planet and we were very lucky a room was still available.

 To me, this travel plan made the perfect 10-day Cuba Itinerary.
 You’ll be able to explore all aspects of Cuba, unveiling its unique history and current beauty, leaving you with lasting memories.
 Cuba is a perfect holiday destination and an even better travel photography destination.
 It is one of the countries I might re-visit, even if it is just to visit with a better camera and spend more time capturing the unique beauty.